-OILEDIIO st complete 13 to 14 credits from the following: 1.
-All of th ne follo wing courses (7 credits): ACR 811 Community, Food and Agriculture: A Survey 3 CSS 442 Agricultural Ecology 3 CSS 892B Ecological Food and Farming Systems Seminar 1 2.
-One of the fol lowing courses (3 credits): CSS 424 Sustainable Agriculture and Food Systems: Integration and Synthesis.
-3 CSS 431 International Agricultural Systems.
-3 CSS 893 Special Topics.
-3 ENT 479 Organic Pest Management 3 ENT 848 Biological Control of Insects and Weeds 3 An inte rnation al course approved by the student's advisor for the special lization 3.
-One of the fol lowing courses (3 or 4 credits): ACR 823 Contemporary Issues in Animal-Human Relationships.
-3 ACR 853 The Industrialization of American Agriculture 3 ACR 854 Agriculture and Social Movements 3 ACR 891B Advanced Topics in Community, Food, and Agriculture.
-2 AEC 861 Agriculture in Economic Development 3 FW 858 Gender, Justice, and Environmental Change: Issues and Concepts 3 GEO 410 Geography of Food and Agriculture 3 al course approved by the student's advisor for the special lization
+CREDITS The e stude nt mus st complete 13 to 14 credits from the following: 1.
+All of th he follo wing courses (7 credits): ACR 811 Community, Food and Agriculture: A Survey 3 CSS 442 Agricultural Ecology 3 CSS 892B Ecological Food and Farming Systems Seminar 1 2.
+One of the fol lowing courses (3 credits): CSS 424 Sustainable Agriculture and Food Systems: Integration and Synthesis 3 CSS 431 International Agricultural Systems 3 CSS 893 Special Topics 3 3 3 3 ENT 479 Organic Pest Management 3 ENT 848 Biological Control of Insects and Weeds 3 An inte ernation al course approved by the student's advisor for the specia lization • 3.
+One of the fol lowing courses (3 or 4 credits): ACR 823 Contemporary Issues in Animal-Human Relationships 3 ACR 853 The Industrialization of American Agriculture 3 ACR 854 Agriculture and Social Movements 3 ACR 891B Advanced Topics in Community, Food, and Agriculture.
+3 2 3 AEC 861 Agriculture in Economic Development 3 FW 858 Gender, Justice, and Environmental Change: Issues and Concepts 3 GEO 410 Geography of Food and Agriculture 3 An inte ernation al course approved by the student's advisor for the specia lization